ucsd-progsys/liquidhaskell/README.md

 proves that taking the `head` of a list is safe.
 But, at [tests/neg/StreamInvariants.hs](tests/neg/StreamInvariants.hs) the usage of `[]` falsifies this local invariant resulting in an "Invariant Check" error.

+**WARNING:** There is an older _global_ invariant mechanism that attaches a refinement to a datatype globally.
+Do not use this mechanism -- it is *unsound* and about to deprecated in favor of something that is [actually sound](https://github.com/ucsd-progsys/liquidhaskell/issues/126)

+Forexample,  the length of a list cannot be negative

+    {-@ invariant {v:[a] | (len v >= 0)} @-}

+LiquidHaskell can prove that this invariant holds, by proving that all List's constructors (ie., `:` and `[]`) satisfy it.(TODO!)
+Then, LiquidHaskell assumes that each list element that is created satisfies this invariant.

 Formal Grammar of Refinement Predicates
 =======================================